 Read more on why not everyone should be a Design Lead here.

 Tale as old as time: some designers are in love with the simplicity of the flat design, while others think it’s too sterile.
 It’s a heated debate even here at AJ&Smart!
-While some sources predict material design will take over in 2019, we are not jumping on that bandwagon right away.
+While some sources predict material design will take over, we are not jumping on that bandwagon right away.

 Curious to find out more?
 Read this article on flat vs material design.